Cognigy/Documentation/docs/en/docs/live-agent/conversation/send-reply.md

 You can find all conversations where other agents mentioned you.
 To do so, use the **@Mentions** option at the top of the Inboxes list.

-If you do not immediately send the reply, but have already typed it in, the message will be **drafted** for 24 hours.
-This means that once you switch to another conversation and get back to the previous one, you will be able to see the initial draft of your private note.
+If you don't send your reply right away but have already composed it, the message will be saved for 24 hours.
+This means that when you switch to another conversation and return to the previous one, you'll find the initial draft of your private note.

 ### Delete a Private Note